Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Introduction

 We believe that the results in this paper are a starting point for applying Higgs bundle methods to the systematic study of the topology of the moduli spaces of representations of the fundamental group of a punctured surface in non-compact reductive Lie groups.
-This has been extremely successful in the case of a compact surface.
+And, in particular, to exhibit the existence of higher Teichm\"uller components in the punctured case, as we briefly show in Section \ref{sec:examples}.
+This has been extremely successful in the case of a compact surface (see the survey paper \cite{garcia-prada}).
 For punctured surfaces, Betti numbers have been computed for parabolic $\GL_2\C$-Higgs bundles with compact holonomy by Boden and Yokogawa \cite{boden-yokogawa}, and Nasatyr and Steer \cite{nasatyr-steer} in the case of rational weights, and in \cite{GGMu} for parabolic $\GL_3\C$-Higgs bundles with compact holonomy.
 Some partial results on representations in $\U_{p,q}$ were obtained in \cite{GLM} making some genericity assumptions, although the relation between representations and parabolic Higgs bundles which constitutes the main result in this paper was only sketched there.
 The results in the present paper may also be used to translate the results on the topology of parabolic $\U_{2,1}$-Higgs bundles obtained by Logares in \cite{Log06} to the context of the moduli space of representations of the fundamental group.

 One direction that can also be developed from this paper is the inclusion of higher order poles in the Higgs field, relating to wild non-abelian Hodge theory.
 This is a problem on which we plan to come back in the future.